sebi75/multitype-llm-chat/README.md

 ## What is Multitype-LLM-Chat?

+- A basic POC for a RAG-based chatbot that can be used for a variety of purposes.
 - This is an AI-powered tool made for researching, by augmenting GPT models with your own data.

 - We recommend using a 'chat' instance within the app for a singular purpose.
 For example, you can use it to